2019 Yorkshire Dales floods: Effects and responses

 Whilst no deaths were reported, there were some injuries and close-calls; the landlady of the Red Lion Inn in Langthwaite was in her pub when water came in with such force that it was 5 ft deep and leaving her submerged up to her chin.
 A postal worker on his rounds and another man rescued a 92-year old woman who had fallen into a "waist-high stream of water" in her back garden.
 Pets and livestock were killed and crops ruined.
 Many houses and other buildings were completely ruined by floodwater ingress.
-North Yorkshire Fire and Rescue Service stated that they had received 115 calls to reports of flooding in Leyburn and Reeth and that over 100 homes were flooded out with sheds and oil tanks floating down roads inbetween houses.
+North Yorkshire Fire and Rescue Service stated that they had received 115 calls to reports of flooding in Leyburn and Reeth and that over 100 homes were flooded out with sheds and oil tanks floating down roads in between houses.
 The fire station in Leyburn suffered from extreme flooding whilst its crew were out helping those who were affected by the water.
 The building was renovated and repaired, and was able to be re-occupied by December 2019.

 The Swaledale Mountain Rescue Team (SMRT) went to help people caught in the flooding, including one family who were trapped upstairs in their house.
 When the team entered the property, the fridge was floating on the water and touching the ceiling of a downstairs room.
 By the end of the day, the SMRT had effected the rescue of ten people.

 The Ard Rock off-road cycling event, that is held annually in Grinton over the first weekend in August, had to be called-off as the campsite, and main showground, were submerged underwater.
 The organiser's later awarded the charity clean-up fund almost £50,000.
 The flooding of the River Swale on the other side of Grinton, inundated the Dales Bike Centre at Fremington, with water pouring off the moor through Grinton Beck flooding properties there, including the Bridge Inn, which had its access footbridge swept away by flood water.